manuelbieh/react-book/advanced-concepts/type-checking.md

 <Greeting name={user.name} />;
 ```

 This example however will fall back to the `defaultValue` which we have defined in the `defaultProps` as either no prop is passed at all or if the value is undefined.
-In this case, **Hello Guest!** will be displayed as we marked **Guest** as our `defaultValue`.
+In this case, **Hello Guest!** will be displayed as we set **Guest** as our `defaultValue`.
 React will figure out if a `defaultValue` for a `isRequired` prop exists and only display a warning if the prop is actually missing and no `defaultValue` has been defined.

 {% hint style="info" %}
 When **Deploying to production** it's worth installing **Babel-Plugin-Transform-React-Remove-Prop-Types**.
 This will save us a couple of bytes, as `propType`definitions are removed from the build and are only really taken into account in **Development Mode**.